 With its first-ever victory over the Cornhuskers (41-28), Michigan State clinched a share of its second Big Ten Legends Division title in three seasons.

-Now in his seventh season at Michigan State, Dave Warner was promoted to co-offensive coordinator on March 4, 2013.
-He also coaches the running backs.
-Warner previously coached the quarterbacks for six seasons.
+Dave Warner just completed his first season as the co-offensive coordinator and his seventh overall at Michigan State.
+Warner, who also coaches the running backs, was promoted to co-offensive coordinator on March 4, 2013.
+He previously coached the quarterbacks for six seasons.

-Warner has been a quarterbacks coach and/or offensive coordinator or passing game coordinator for 24 of his previous 29 seasons as a college assistant.
-This marks the second time in his career he will be an offensive coordinator, as he also held the same position at Connecticut for two seasons (1999-2000).
-He was also the passing game coordinator at Wyoming (1998) and Houston (2001-02).
+Warner has been a quarterbacks coach and/or offensive coordinator or passing game coordinator for 25 of his 30 seasons as a college assistant.
+Warner served as the offensive coordinator for two seasons (1999-2000) at Connecticut, and was the passing game coordinator at Wyoming (1998) and Houston (2001-02).

 Under the direction of Warner, Spartan quarterbacks posted record numbers.